VivRibbon/Sampogen/README.md

 # Sampogen
-Roguelike-style procedural name generator with easy customization interface. by Moira Oona Campbell
+Roguelike-style procedural name generator with easy customization interface by Moira Oona Campbell

 ## What's this?
 Sampogen is a simple program for generating names a la a roguelike, working from defined structures and sets of phonemes, allowing simple definition of phonotactics.
 It originated from a roguelike project I'm conceptualizing, itself inspired by my reading of the Kalevala, hence the name.